paulo-xavier/Halloween-Memory_Card/README.md

 # halloween-quiz
-A project for the UC7 subject.
+A project for the UC7/UC13 subjects.